Substation: Switching station

 A switching station is a substation without transformers and operating only at a single voltage level.
 Switching stations are sometimes used as collector and distribution stations.
 Sometimes they are used for switching the current to back-up lines or for parallelizing circuits in case of failure.
-An example is the switching stations for the HVDC Inga–Shaba transmission line.
+An example is the switching stations for the Inga–Shaba HVDC transmission line.

 A switching station may also be known as a switchyard, and these are commonly located directly adjacent to or nearby a power station.
 In this case the generators from the power station supply their power into the yard onto the generator bus on one side of the yard, and the transmission lines take their power from a Feeder Bus on the other side of the yard.

 An important function performed by a substation is switching, which is the connecting and disconnecting of transmission lines or other components to and from the system.
 Switching events may be planned or unplanned.
 A transmission line or other component may need to be de-energized for maintenance or for new construction, for example, adding or removing a transmission line or a transformer.
 To maintain reliability of supply, companies aim at keeping the system up and running while performing maintenance.
 All work to be performed, from routine testing to adding entirely new substations, should be done while keeping the whole system running.

 Switchyard at Grand Coulee Dam, United States, 2006.
 This is a 500 kV switchyard.

 Former high-voltage substation in Stuttgart, Germany, now 110 kV switching station.
 The 220 kV level is eliminated for grid simplification.